 For those who like fairytale castle fortresses nestled upon mountaintops, travel to San Marino is a living dream.
-For those who are fascinated by the makeup of unique societies and the workings of long-established republics, San Marino is a real-time success story.
+For those who are fascinated by the makeup of unique societies and the workings of long-established republics, a visit to San Marino is being able to see a real-time success story.

 Just don’t let its tiny 61 Kilometre square size fool you, for travelling to San Marino has more to it than the day trips from Italy’s Rimini and Bologna it is usually afforded.
 In the words of its very proud people, the UNESCO World Heritage Site is “small enough to be big” and dedicating two or more days here means digging deeper into one of the world’s most fascinating countries.

 My fascination of it stems from its unconventionality.
 San Marino lays claim to being the oldest Republic in the world and the only surviving Italian ‘city-state’.
 It’s a timeless microstate whose institutional functions, political system and expressions of freedom, liberty and staunch independence remain unchanged since its inception in 301 AD by a stonecutter, Marinus of Arba, as part of a monastic community, even after various wars and annexations.